-Wonderful holiday house with private pool in Calpe, Costa Blanca, Spain for 8 persons
+Wonderful luxury villa in Calpe, Costa Blanca, Spain with private pool for 8 persons

 At the heart of the Costa Blanca, within the region of